replicante-io/webui/RELEASING.md

 # Run checks to ensure the release is ready.
 $ replidev release check

-# Make sure you are logged into docker hub so the push can suceed:
+# Make sure you are logged into docker hub so the push can succeed:
-$ podman login registry-1.docker.io
+$ podman login docker.io

 # Once all changes are committed and the checks pass publish the release.
 # This will also publish any crate/docker image in the project and tag the current commit.